pythononwheels/pow_devel/README.rst

 -  DB migrations generated for you (based on alembic)
 -  cerberus schemas and validation on board
 -  template engine (tornado templates)
--  tinyDB and ElasticSearch on board... more to come (next: mongoDB)
+-  Many SQL DBs[sqlite, mysql, postgres, ms-sql,orcale ] NoSql DBs: tinyDB, MongoDB and ElasticSearch on board...
 -  authentication with Twitter, Google on board

 Super easy, quick to start and all the basics on board: